WordPress/gutenberg/docs/designers-developers/developers/themes/block-based-themes.md

 Ultimately, any WordPress user with the correct capabilities (example: `administrator` WordPress role) will be able to access these templates in the WordPress admin, edit them in dedicated views and potentially export them as a theme.

+As of Gutenberg 8.5, there are two ways to create and edit templates within Gutenberg.

+### Edit templates within The "Appearance" section of WP-Admin
-In the current iteration (at the time of writing this doc), you can navigate to the temporary "Templates" admin menu under "Appearance" `wp-admin/edit.php?post_type=wp_template` and use this as a playground to edit your templates.

-When ready, switch to the code editor mode and grab the HTML of the template from there and put it in the right file in your theme directory.
+You can navigate to the temporary "Templates" admin menu under "Appearance" `wp-admin/edit.php?post_type=wp_template` and use this as a playground to edit your templates.
+Add blocks here and switch to the code editor mode to grab the HTML of the template when you are done.
+Afterwards, you can paste that markup into a file within in your theme directory.

+### Edit Templates within the Full-site Editor

+To begin, create a blank template file within your theme.
+For example: `mytheme/block-templates/index.html`.
+Afterwards, open the Full-site editor.
+Your new template should appear as the active template, and should be blank.
+Add blocks as you normally would using Gutenberg.
+You can add and create template parts directly using the "Template Parts" block.

+Repeat for any additional templates you'd like to bundle with your theme.

+When you're done, click the "Export Theme" option in the "Tools" (ellipsis) menu of the site editor.
+This will provide you with a ZIP download of all the templates and template parts you've created in the site editor.
+These new HTML files can be placed directly into your theme.

 ## Templates CPT